Life after treatment for bone cancer

 Different types of prosthesis let you do different things.
 Some people have one for wearing day-to-day, and an extra one specially designed for something like swimming or doing athletics.

-You might feel lots of different emotions.
-You might be tearful, angry, fed up or depressed at times.
-You might think you've lost all your confidence and that you'll never be able to live a normal life or be in a normal relationship.
-These feelings are normal, and it's important that you get support to help you cope with them.
+Things may be tough as you get used to living with the changes in your body, but help is available.
+You might have lots of different emotions.
+You might be tearful, angry, fed up or sad at times.
+You might feel like you've lost all your confidence and that you'll never be able to live a normal life or be in a relationship.
+These feelings are normal, and it's important to get support to help you cope with them.
 You could talk to:

 Our online community has a group for people who are 16-24 and living with cancer.